 Fire departments don’t only just live up to their namesake.
 In fact, in several areas, citizens tend to call the fire department when they simply don’t know where to turn.
 You will always see a firefighter as a first responder to any sort of auto or home accident, and often in any difficult situation, even ones that have nothing to do with fire.
 Whether it’s putting out a fire or saving people from a situation in which they are trapped, the seconds in which a first responding firefighter arrives can be the difference between life and death.

-Between physical training and preparation in using x, the training to perform this job is rigorous to say the least.
+Between physical training and preparation in using firefighter rescue equipment, the training to perform this job is rigorous to say the least.
 If, however, you find yourself with an earnest desire to save lives, consider this first responder job.